coalastudiobc/partsmatch/README.md

     DB_PASSWORD=your_database_password
     ```

-8. **Run migrations**: Apply the database migrations to set up your database schema:
+9. **Run migrations**: Apply the database migrations to set up your database schema:

     ```bash
     php artisan migrate
     ```

+10. **Run seeders**: Seed your database with initial data.
+You can run all seeders by executing:

+    ```bash
+    php artisan db:seed
+    ```

+    If you have specific seeders you want to run, you can specify them like this:

+    ```bash
+    php artisan db:seed --class=YourSeederClassName
+    ```

+    Replace `YourSeederClassName` with the name of the seeder class you want to execute.
+Seeders are usually located in the `database/seeders` directory.

-9. **Serve the application**: Start the Laravel development server:
+11. **Serve the application**: Start the Laravel development server:

     ```bash
     php artisan serve